 And here is a step-by-step guide to how the books are made.

 Each school worked differently.
 Below the students worked in groups on the floor.
 We brought our own pencils, erasers, markers and paper because some of the schools we attended were very poor.
 I actually brought a whole box of supplies with me from the United States.
 Looking back, I wish I had brought even more.

 I liked how the teachers, the “maestros”, and the students wore white coats, like scientists.
 I’m taking this photograph.
 I hardly took any photographs because I was asked to work with the students, which is, of course, why I was there.

 The above photograph is one of my favorites.
 I selected this to be in the book.
-It is one of the pages that shows the cultural differences between the English and Spanish version of the book.
-You can see it is an image a football (soccer) player and a tango dancer, two icons of Argentine culture.
+It is one of the pages that shows the cultural differences between the English and Spanish versions of the book.
+You can see it is an image of a football (soccer) player and a tango dancer, two icons of Argentine culture.